saurabhmathur96/VITacademics-Unlimited/API.md

 **Faculty who can approve late hours permissions**
 ----
-  _Responds with a list of school with ids of faculty who can approve late hours permission._
+  _Responds with a list of school with ids of faculty who can approve late hours permission.
+[Unauthenticated]_

 * **URL**